willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 That's the leverage: with `try`/`catch` the decision to abort is baked into the throwing code (once you throw, the frames are gone).
 With effects, "abort" and "resume" are just two handlers you can choose between after the fact, abort is the special case where you decline to resume.
-That resumption ability, recovering without unwinding, is the bridge to the oldest idea in this whole post: Common Lisp's conditions and restarts.
+That resumption ability, recovering without unwinding, is the bridge to one of the oldest idea in this whole post: Common Lisp's conditions and restarts.

 ## Terms and Conditions (Common Lisp)